google/flax/README.md

 ## Getting involved

-Currently, you need to install Python 3.6 and `svn` for developing Flax.
+Currently, you need to install Python 3.6 for developing Flax, and `svn` for running the `run_all_tests.sh` script.
 After installing these prerequisites, you can clone the repository, set up your local environment, and run all tests with the following commands:

 ```
 git clone https://github.com/google/flax